-On Windows Vista (and later) SyncBackPro/SE cannot see networked drives but SyncBackFree can
+SyncBackPro/SE cannot see networked drives but SyncBackFree can.

-This issue is due to security changes introduced with Windows Vista (and continued with later versions of Windows).
-Microsoft made a change in Vista such that drives that were mapped without elevated privileges cannot be seen by processes run with elevated privileges:
+This issue is due to security changes introduced with Windows Vista.
+Microsoft made a change in Vista or newer operating system such that drives that were mapped without elevated privileges cannot be seen by processes run with elevated privileges.

-Instead of using a mapped drive letter in SyncBackSE/Pro, you can instead use a UNC path in point to your network share.
+With SyncBackPro/SE, you can use UNC path (instead of mapped drives) to point to your network share.
 A typical UNC format will look like this:

 Network credentials to allow SyncBack access to your shared folder

 If your network drive requires username/password credentials for access, you may need to save them under:

 so that SyncBack can provide the correct credentials during Unattended backups (Scheduled runs).

 How do I find my UNC path?

 A simple way is to start the Command Prompt and then type:

 It will then list all your mapped drives and their UNC paths.
 If you run the Command Prompt again, but as an administrator (so it is run elevated) then you'll see that the net use command has a different output, which demonstrates the issue, i.e. elevated processes do not have access to drives that are mapped by unelevated processes (and vice versa).